Pinpickle/matapaki-lang/README.md

 # Matapaki

 A statically typed, functional programming language for the Ethereum Virtual Machine.
-Built for university dissertation.

 Features: